General format, style, and color

 - Right-click and choose Paste Styles or press Alt/Option + V

-When you set a project’s Default Style, every new object you add to the pages of that project will adopt that style.
+When you set a Default Style for a stencil, every time you add that stencil type to the page, that object will adopt that style.

 Questions & Answers